 - 8:05 PM – Bake bread for 30 minutes.

 - 8:35 PM – Lower heat to 450° Fahrenheit (246° Celsius).
 Remove lid and bake for 15 minutes.

 - 8:50 PM – Turn bread out onto a wire cooling rack and allow to cool completely.

 Secrets to Success

 Whole wheat flour is notoriously difficult to work with on its own.
 Most bakers recommend combining it with all-purpose flour to give it a lighter, airier texture and better oven spring.

 To make this bread as light and fluffy as I could, I had to bump up the hydration by a LOT.
 Whereas many sourdough bread recipes I’ve tried keep hydration between 75% and 80% hydration, this loaf has a 95% hydration.

 The higher the hydration, the more difficult the dough is to shape.
-If you are just starting out, you may have a hard time making this recipe picture perfect the first time around – and that’s okay!
+If you are just starting out, you may have a hard time making 100% whole wheat sourdough bread picture perfect the first time around – and that’s okay!

 The key is to practice, practice, practice!
 Eventually, you’ll get a feel for how the dough should look and feel as you work with it.